 Old galvanized metal can be so beautiful and so full of character.
 There are many ways to quickly “age” shiny new galvanized metal, but a lot of them use scary harsh chemicals so they didn’t appeal to me so much.
 Read on to see how I age galvanized metal containers quickly using just basic household ingredients!

-[You may also enjoy: How to Age Terracotta Pots With Paint]
+[You may also like: How to Age Terracotta Pots With Paint!]

 Want more details about this and other DIY projects?
 Check out my blog post!Go